NVIDIA/cudnn-frontend/README.FE.1.0.md

 Get workspace to execute the current selected execution plan.

 Can also take in a plan index to query workspace for.
-This may be used when autotuning, in conjuction with `build_plan_at_index(...)` API.
+This may be used when autotuning, in conjunction with `build_plan_at_index(...)` API.

 `int64_t get_workspace_size() const`
 `int64_t get_workspace_size_plan_index(int64_t plan_index) const`